Imagining Iceland: Summer Short-Program at the Icelandic Textile Centre

 Estimated Costs & Bursary

-Concordia will charge program participants for 3 credits of Concordia tuition and a program fee of $2300.00.
+Concordia will charge program participants for 3 credits of Concordia tuition and a program fee (fee to be determined).
 This fee includes housing at the Icelandic Textile Centre in Blönduós, Iceland, workshops in weaving, knitting and traditional Icelandic embroidery, entry to the Icelandic Textile Museum and admission to the Blönduós knitting festival.

 Students are responsible for selecting and paying their transportation to/from Blönduós; mandatory health and travel insurance; meals; spending money; any required travel documents and other miscellaneous expenses associated with travel.

-To offset costs, Concordia International is offering a bursary of $1000.00 to students admitted to the program.
+To offset costs, Concordia International is offering a bursary (bursary to be determined) to students admitted to the program.
 Please note that the abovementioned bursary cannot be combined with any other mobility scholarship, mobility bursary or mobility award.

-- Be enrolled in a Bachelor’s degree program, have a minimum 2.7 cumulative GPA and have completed at least 24 credits toward your current degree program by the end of AY 2017-18.
+- Be enrolled in a Bachelor’s degree program, have a minimum 2.7 cumulative GPA and have completed at least 24 credits toward your current degree program by the end of the academic year.

-- Be enrolled in a Master’s degree program, have a minimum 3.0 cumulative GPA and have completed at least 9 credits toward your current degree program by the end of AY 2017-18.
+- Be enrolled in a Master’s degree program, have a minimum 3.0 cumulative GPA and have completed at least 9 credits toward your current degree program by the end of the academic year.

-- Be enrolled in PhD degree program, have a 3.7 cumulative GPA and have completed at least 9 credits toward your current degree program by the end of AY 2017-18.
+- Be enrolled in PhD degree program, have a 3.7 cumulative GPA and have completed at least 9 credits toward your current degree program by the end of the academic year.

 The selection committee reserves the right to interview applicants